NickyBoy89/DS-stack-queue/worksheet.md

-# 02/14 Worksheet: Stacks & Queues and Binary Search
+# 09/25 Worksheet: Stacks & Queues and Binary Search
-## Initial due date: *12/18 5pm*
+## Due date: *10/02 @11:59 PM*
-### Accepted as on time until 12/20 11:59pm
 Collaborators:

 Answer the below questions, and make sure that you commit to your own branch.
-When done, run your code through [the autograder](http://autograder.oxy.edu/) and make a pull request on github.
-Don't forget to tag @irabkina.
+When done, make a pull request on github.
+Don't forget to tag @Anh-Thuong-Vo.
 Respond to my comments by making new commits to the same branch.

 ## Review